Nidhinchandran47/MIPS_testbench_generator/README.md

-# TESTBENCH AUTOMATION ON A MIPS-BASED MICROPROCESSOR IMPLEMENTED IN VERILOG
+# ✨TESTBENCH AUTOMATION ON A MIPS-BASED MICROPROCESSOR IMPLEMENTED IN VERILOG

 Welcome to my B.Tech Major project!
 This tool is designed to automate the creation of test benches for a custom designed MIPS processors for a given assembly file. `Navya B`, `Prajwal KP`, `Sarun Babu` and `Vishnu P` where also with me during this Project